Palestinian shot by Israelis at West Bank checkpoint

 An Israeli army spokeswoman said the contents of the glass bottle were not known.

-"The soldiers apparently felt threatened," she added.'Cover-up'
+"The soldiers apparently felt threatened," she added.

 The lawyer of the woman who died on Friday has accused the military of a cover-up.